alexandreiabattles/content-ops-starter/content/pages/home.md

       **Anassa, Queen, Divine Kleopatra,** I think you deserve special treatment, especially from the warriors and armies.
-I can openly say, without Alexandreia's support, AW would be finished,  no rivals, no new ideas,  no AW, no armies.
+I can openly say, without Alexandreia's support, AW would be finished,  no rivals, no new ideas,  no AW, no new armies.
 That is why we are grateful, and of course, your allied armies that follow you, apreciate you.

-      Thank you Queen Kleopatra for saving AW\.. because if Alexandreia close, AW no more
+      Thank you Queen Kleopatra for saving AW\.. because if Alexandreia can decide, AW no more

-      Long life new AW, Long life Divine Kleopatra, Long life Alexandreia.
+      Long life new AW, Long life Divine Kleopatra, Long life Alexandreia !! .
     actions: []
     media:
       type: VideoBlock